Alen-S-J/200-days-of-Machine-Learning/Day-2/Theortical_articles.md

    - Sort eigenvalues in descending order and their corresponding eigenvectors.

 5. **Projection Matrix:**
-   - Form the projection matrix by selecting the top $$k$$ eigenvectors.
+   - Form the projection matrix by selecting the top \(k\) eigenvectors.

 6. **Projection:**
    - Project the original data onto the lower-dimensional subspace using the projection matrix.